PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

 6. Change directory to `/` (i.e., the top-level directory) by running `cd /`.

-***Note: You will have `sudo` priviledges inside the Docker container (!) by virtue of passing `--fakeroot`.
+***Note: You will have `sudo` privileges inside the Docker container (!) by virtue of passing `--fakeroot`.
 If you ever need to install programs, for example, this means you can do so inside the container.***

 # Running The Programs
 ***Note: The following steps are run from <u> inside the Docker container</u>.
 See the steps above to start the Docker container.***